Climbing the Florence Duomo: Key Tips for Brunelleschi’s Dome

 There are only 125 tickets for each 45-minute time slot.

-In order to visit the Brunelleschi Dome and climb to the top of the dome, you have to book a 45-minute time slot.
-Each time slot only has 125 tickets available, and they often sell out!
+To visit the Brunelleschi Dome and climb to its top, you need to book a 45-minute time slot.
+But here’s the catch: each time slot only has 125 tickets available, and they often sell out!

-The first time slot of the day is from 8:15 AM to 9 AM and the last time slot of the day is from 6:45 PM to 7:30 PM.
+The first time slot of the day runs between 8:15 AM to 9 AM and the last time slot of the day is from 6:45 PM to 7:30 PM.

 This means you have to book your tickets quite a bit in advance… but it also means that it won’t be that crowded, which you will be grateful for when you are halfway up a super-steep spiral staircase!